gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 This is the standard control system for teams starting out in FTC.

-The Expansion Hub connects to the Control Hub through either the RS-485 port on both hubs or a USB-A port on the Control Hub to the mini USB port on the Expansion Hub.
+The Control Hub connects to the Expansion Hub through either a RS-485 port on both hubs or a USB-A port on the Control Hub to the mini USB port on the Expansion Hub.
 In either case, proper strain relief and cable management should be used.

 For more information on setting up the Control Hub and configuring the robot, head to `REV Robotics' Technical Resources Control Hub Guide <https://docs.revrobotics.com/duo-control/control-hub-gs>`